Dean177/reason-standard/docs/Motivation.md

 # Why another standard library?

-Ocaml already has a standard library, Bucklescript ships with [Belt]() and on the native side we have [Base](https://opensource.janestreet.com/base/).
+Ocaml already has a standard library, Bucklescript ships with [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html) and on the native side we have [Base](https://opensource.janestreet.com/base/).

 So why create another standard library?

 ## Where are all the functions

-Ocamls standard library is a sparse and moves very slowly.
+Ocamls standard library is a sparse and moves very slowly to avoid causing churn for its long time users.

-Standard aims to include many more useful functions.
+This means that some relics are around and it doesn't take advantage of language features like [labelled arguments](https://caml.inria.fr/pub/docs/manual-ocaml/lablexamples.html#s%3Alabels), [index operators](https://caml.inria.fr/pub/docs/manual-ocaml/indexops.html) or [binding operators](https://caml.inria.fr/pub/docs/manual-ocaml/bindingops.html)

+Standard embraces these features and provides a much more capable baseline.

 ## Safety first

-Ocamls standard library throws lots of exceptions.
+Ocaml's standard library throws lots of exceptions.

+Part of the reason for this is on the native side exceptions use some [clever tricks](https://stackoverflow.com/questions/8564025/ocaml-internals-exceptions#answer-8567429) which makes them extremely fast.

+The other part of the reason is that Option and Result have only recently managed to get their own modules (Result is still a Belt only feature in Bucklescript land).

+In Standard functions that can raise exceptions are not the default.

+The functions which do are well documented with an "Exceptions" section in their documentation and the name almost always has "Unsafe".

 ## Modules, Modules, Modules